Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

     return TLSIO_OPTION_BIT_TRUSTED_CERTS;
 }
 ```
-With the "TrustedCerts" option enabled and set, a PEM format CA cert chain will
+If the "TrustedCerts" option is enabled and set, a PEM format CA cert chain will
 be passed into the create functions as part of the create call's `tlsio_options`
 parameter.
-An example of setting a trusted cert can be found in the
+An example of setting a trusted cert can be seen in the
 [tls_adapter_with_sockets example](#A-fanciful-tls_adapter_with_sockets-example).

-If the `tls_adapter` reports that it is capable of accepting the "TrustedCerts"
+If the `tls_adapter_common_get_option_caps` reports that it is capable
+of accepting the "TrustedCerts"
-option, then the SDK will not call either of the creation functions if the
+option, then the SDK will only call the creation functions
+(`tls_adapter_with_sockets_create` or `tls_adapter_basic_create`) if the
-"Trusted Certs" option has not been set.
+"Trusted Certs" option has been set.

 ##### x509 RSA option